MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 The Role Center is the user's entry point and home page for [!INCLUDE[d365fin_md](includes/d365fin_md.md)].
 You can develop several different Role Centers, where each Role Center is customized to the profile of the intended users.
 For example, you could have a Role Center for sales order processors, business managers, administrators and more.
 A Role Center should be designed to give users quick access to the information that is most important to them in their daily work.

 ## Overview
 A Role Center is defined by page that has the [PageType property](properties/devenv-pagetype-property) set to `RoleCenter`.
-The Role Center page is divided into two main areas: navigation area and content parts area.
+The Role Center page is divided into two main areas: navigation area and content area.
 The following figure illustrates the general layout and elements of a Role Center page.

 ![Role Center overview](media/rolecenter-overview.png "Role Center overview")